Baterbay History, Family Crest & Coats of Arms

 Early History of the Baterbay family

-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Baterbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baterbay research.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Baterbay History in all our PDF Extended History products and printed products wherever possible.

 Baterbay Spelling Variations